 Each year, she says, the number of farms raising livestock grows by a third, and on those individual farms, the number of livestock grows by a third.
 “It is just building and building and building,” she says.
 The Yukon government also launched a mobile abattoir to visit farms and slaughter animals, making access to local meats more reliable.
 “They can’t keep up now.”
 This year, the territory had three commercial abattoirs open to meet demand.

-With a business partner, Jordan opened Bonton & Company in 2020, and in 2021, she moved her butchering facilities to the second floor of the restaurant so that she could have just one base for all elements of the business.
+With a business partner, Jordan opened Bonton and Company in 2020.
+In 2021, she moved her butchering facilities to the second floor of the restaurant to create one base for all elements of the business.

 “There was a time in the industry, with factory farms and mass production, when they were just producing the cuts that were the most profitable and the least grotesque to people,” she says.
 As a butcher, she uses every part of the animal she has access to; it’s one of her guiding principles.